kcivey/dc-mar-js/README.md

 #### confidenceLevel()

-Method to get the confidenceLevel (integer).
+Method to get the confidence level of the search result (integer).
+Available only for addresses returned by `findLocation` or `findLocationBatch`.

+#### distance()

+Method to get the distance from the provided coordinates (float).
+Available only for addresses returned by `reverseLatLngGeocoding`.

 #### fullAddress()